italoadler/bitbooks/coding_trig/book/src/chapter_06.md

 ![Tangent plotted out.](images/figure_6-6.png)
 *Figure 6-6.
 Tangent plotted out.*

 As described, the curve starts at zero for zero degrees.
 It shoots up to infinity as it nears 90 degrees (π/2 radians) and then jump back down towards negative infinity just past 90 degrees.
 Because we are drawing a single continuous series of line segments to create the curve, we see a nearly vertical line connecting the high positive and high negative values.
 Most times you see tangent plotted out, that vertical line will either be shown as a dotted line or not shown at all.
 The fact that it's drawn here is just a byproduct of our drawing routine.
+In reality, the value of of tangent will never fall anywhere on that vertical line.
+It approaches infinity, becomes undefined and immediately jumps to near negative infinity.

 ## Uses of tangent